Vidha3/profile-app/README.md

 - Other details such as the Avatar (display picture) and the bio are extracted from a user service.
 - The map can be moved around and controlled through the mouse.
 Zoom in and zoom out are made possible through +/- buttons, scrolling and touch.
 - To move the address pin and update the user's address, simply double click on the desired location.

+### External APIs and libraries

+- Maps used: OpenLayers
+- Geocoding and reverse-geocodin: HERE API

 ## Code scaffolding